summerhasama/GitLab/answers.md

 git checkout top_ten
 git merge test
 ```
+the top_ten branch changes as test is merged in and removes the top_10 code.

 7. What do you think would happen if you ran the following commands?
 What branches would change, and how?